scatterall/DevLogsH5706Catterall/DevLog 3 Notes.md

 Got the error codes all fixed.
 Ran the tutorial all the way through again (I'm not really sure how I can jump in partway through (Dr. Graham is explaining it now).
 And then I ran the French stopwords code and it worked perfectly.
 Cut my results down to 18000+.

 So tomorrow - Topic modelling??

+## Nov 27
+First of all - helping Danielle troubleshoot some TFIDF issues she's having.
+When she runs the code data_words <- tidy_data %>% count(source, word, sort = TRUE), she gets the error Must group by variables found in .data.
+* Column source is not found.
+So she sent me her tidy_data file, and there is only one column - "word", but no "source".
+So trying to backtrack and see where it went missing.
+Around df <- data.frame(text = get("content", a))
+write.csv(df, "data.csv"), the sources disappear from her outputs (ie the .txt files).
+Okay when she ran data <- read_csv("data.csv") data <- tibble(source = data$X1, text = data$text), she didn't change "$X1" to the actual title of her column, which is "$...1".
+This has happened to me SOOO many times
+The trick was to delete the old data.csv file and re-run the code, being sure to change the column title from the tutorial's code to the actual title of the column in her data.csv file.

+It worked for her!
+EEEEEEP.
+I actually helped someone with CODE!!!
+WHAT THE EFF??

+Next up - topic modelling, using Dr. Graham's adapted script.